OPTIKZ IS A RAPPER, SINGER, SONGWRITER, MENTAL HEALTH ADVOCATE AND ENTREPRENEUR.

 Born in 1983 in Cairns, Queensland, Australia, Darren Piper (Optikz) and his family moved to Guelph, Ontario, Canada in 1990.
-As a teen he struggled to feel safe and secure: at home, an abusive and dysfunctional religious family environment; in an evangelical church community; and at high school.
-He found acceptance, connection and respect in the skateboarding, breakdancing and hip hop communities.
-A severe skateboard injury to his ankle, along with a lower spine disorder, forced him to have two major reconstructive surgeries and put the brakes on his promising skateboarding career.
-As he recuperated, he found solace in hip hop music and by the time he was 18, he’d joined and help build the rap group RCR and was featured on the group’s first and only release, Royal City Records Presents RCR.
+As a young teen he struggled to figure out where he fit in and found acceptance and connection in the skateboarding, partying and hip hop communities.
+A severe skateboard injury to his right ankle, along with a lower spine disorder, forced him to have two major reconstructive surgeries and put the brakes on his dreams of a skateboarding career.
+As he recuperated, he found solace in hip hop music and by the time he was 18, he’d joined and help build the rap group RCR and was featured on the group’s first and only release, "Royal City Records Presents...
+RCR".
 The group performed several shows in South-Western Ontario and in 2001 they opened for rap group THE RASCALZ at the "RELOADED" Tour in Guelph.

-Although he was gaining recognition and accolades as a rap artist, Optikz struggled with, unresolved childhood trauma from emotional, psychological, physical, religious and sibling sexual abuse.
-Although he found hip hop music as a place to vent his rage, despair, hopelessness, overwhelming sadness, frustration and confusion, drugs, alcohol, cigarettes and multiple other addictions became his main means of escape.
-Eventually, through drug and alcohol detox, rehab treatment, recovery programs, counselling, therapy and a spirituality that works for him, Optikz found himself on the road to recovery.
+sibling sexual abuse resulting in a myriad of mental health challenges including depression, anxiety and complex post traumatic stress disorder among others and though he found hip hop music as a place to escape, alcohol, drugs and other addictions became his main means of masking all of the pain.
+Eventually, through drug and alcohol detox, rehab treatment, recovery programs, therapy and a spirituality that works for him, Optikz found himself on the road to recovery.

-“If I had heard a song like "love The Child In Me" back when I was 15, that could have changed the whole course of my life.
-That's the idea behind a lot of the songs I am writing for what will be my official DEBUT STUDIO EXTENDED PLAY.”
+“If I had heard a song like "Love The Child In Me'" back when I was 15, that would've changed the course of my life.
+That's the idea behind most of the songs I am writing for my official debut studio extended play 'The Optikz EP'.